CALL US ON(206)307-3508

 Daily Hatha Yoga

-Participate in traditional Vedic fire ceremonies (Agni Hotra) and evening Ganga Aarti on the river
+Participate in traditional fire ceremonies for creating intention (sankalpa) and witness the famous Ganga Aarati at Parmath Niketan on the banks of the river

 11-Day Itinerary